open-metadata/OpenMetadata/docs/tutorials/tutorial-data-discovery-with-openmetadata.md

 ### **1. Log in to the OpenMetadata sandbox using a Google account**

+Navigate to the [OpenMetadata sandbox](https://sandbox.open-metadata.org/signin) and log in using your Google account.

 ![](../.gitbook/assets/log-in-with-google.png)

 ### 2. Add yourself as a user and add yourself to several teams